adamsilver/fdpb/05-Inbox-Management.md

 ![Buttons in a row above table](./images/etc.png)

 To keep the interface clean but still discoverable we can hide the options behind a menu.
 There are 2 ways to create a menu.
-The first is by using a select box.
-The second is to create a custom menu using ARIA.
+The first is by using a `select` box.
+The second is to create a responsive menu using ARIA.

 ### Select box menu